Allen Park, Michigan: Sports

 In 2009, the Professional Bowlers Association (PBA) announced that Thunderbowl Lanes in Allen Park would be the main site for the inaugural PBA World Series of Bowling.
 This unique event featured the first seven tournaments of the PBA's 2009–10 season all contested in the same area.
-One tournament (Motor City Open) was contested in nearby Taylor, MI, while the other six (including the PBA World Championship qualifying and match play rounds) took place at Thunderbowl.
+One tournament (Motor City Open) was contested in nearby Taylor, Michigan, while the other six (including the PBA World Championship qualifying and match play rounds) took place at Thunderbowl.
 The 2009 events ran August 2-September 6, with the televised finals being taped by ESPN on September 5–6.
-Thunderbowl Lanes has hosted additional PBA tournaments since that time, including the five-event PBA Fall Swing in September, 2016 and both the 2018 and 2021 PBA Tour Finals.
+Thunderbowl Lanes has hosted additional PBA tournaments since that time, including the five-event PBA Fall Swing in September, 2016 and both the 2018 and 2021 PBA Tour Finals, and the 2025 USBC Masters and PBA Playoffs.
 The World Series of Bowling returned to Thunderbowl Lanes for its tenth anniversary in the 2019 PBA Tour season, with events running March 11–21.

 The National Football League's Detroit Lions have their offices and training facility in Allen Park.